dynamist/subgit/README.md

 pip install -e ".[dev,test]"
 ```

+### Run unitest suite & Tox

 To run all unit tests run `pytest` from the root folder.
+It will use your default python environment you are in right now.

+We use tox to run multi python python tests to validate our test suite works our supported python version range.

+Tox is installed in the pip extras block `.[test]`.
+To run all tests/linters against all versions simply run `tox` from your cli.
+To run a specific python version run `tox -e py310`.
+Most linux distros do not have all python versions installed by default.

+This guide https://linuxize.com/post/how-to-install-python-3-8-on-ubuntu-18-04/ can help you to install older python versions either from dead-snakes repos or from source code.

 ### Extra development option flags